 - Soho Soho: There are 4 branches of this designer store in Mykonos, 2 of which are in Mykonos Town.
-Both of the shops are about an 28-minute walk away, one for men and one for women.
+Both of the shops are about a 30-minute walk away, one for men and one for women.

 - Delos Island: A holy sanctuary for over 1,000 years before becoming known as the birthplace of Apollo and Artemis.
 The ruins of Delos are one of Greece’s most important archaeological sites.
 Ferries leave from the Old Port several times a day, cost €20 round-trip, and take about 20 to 30 minutes to reach the island, depending on the weather.
 A guide is recommended.